Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

 The Sun streams through Gemini (May 20-June 21), helping you tap into the youthful qualities this sign represents.
 This Gemini season wellness plan helps you connect to your senses.

 During this monthlong cycle of Gemini season, you may feel connected to your senses, creativity and problem-solving powers.
-Using the following self-care Taurus season wellness strategies, you can fine-tune your wellbeing, foster vitality and reduce stress!
+Using the following self-care Gemini season wellness strategies, you can fine-tune your wellbeing, foster vitality and reduce stress!

 The following are actions you can take and ideas for you to improve your overall Gemini season wellness